gbrodman/order-tracking/README.md

 - Amount Billed: Total amount that you were charged for this group
 - Amount Reimbursed: Total amount that the buying groups' sites show for this group
 - Last Ship Date: This is the date of the most recent shipment.
 If it was long ago and the order is under-reimbursed, you probably have a problem.
+- Last Delivery Date: Ditto, but for delivery
-- POs: List of purchase orders (currently only for USA)
+- POs: List of purchase orders.
+Add to this if you need to manually mark a receipt as corresopnding to a particular row
 - Group: the buying group
 - To Email: the email to which the shipping/order emails were sent
 - Manual Cost Adjustment: This is a way to adjust the expected reimbursed cost for an order.
 If you know that an item was under-reimbursed for a good reason, you can add that amount here.
 We expect that the amount billed is equal to the amount reimbursed plus this manual cost adjustment.
 This is saved if you change it.